dbt-labs/tap-duedil/README.md

 ```

 This command will create a text file called companies.txt, containing one company per line.
 When the tap
-is run in "sync" mode, the tap will use this file to sync each endpoint for each company.
+is run in &quot;sync&quot; mode, the tap will use this file to sync each endpoint for each company.

 #### 6. Run the tap in Sync mode